 Since 1987, LeViness, Tolzman & Hamilton has helped people injured in auto, trucking, motorcycle, and pedestrian accidents.
-Our Baltimore car accident lawyers have successfully won more than $100 million in settlements and verdicts for thousands of clients.
-We are focused on helping you recover your rightful compensation from your insurance company and the defendants.
+Our lawyers have successfully won more than $100 million in settlements and verdicts for thousands of clients.
+We are focused on helping you recover the rightful compensation from your insurance company and the defendants.

 Most insurance companies are more concerned about earning profits than they are about serving their policyholders.
-Your agent may try to persuade you to settle your claim quickly and for less than it is worth.
-Do not sign any documents or make a statement until you have spoken with our personal injury lawyers.
-Once you sign an agreement, you waive your rights to pursue further damages.
+Your agent may try to persuade you to settle your claim quickly and for less than what it is worth.
+Do not sign any documents or make a statement until you have spoken with our lawyers.
+Once you sign an agreement, you waive the right to pursue further damages.
 Statements you make while upset or under the influence of painkillers prescribed to you after your accident may jeopardize your case.

 We are a team of seasoned litigators with a polished courtroom demeanor and extensive skills needed to convince a jury and judge that you deserve compensation for your car accident injuries.
 Our thoughtful, thorough participation in the discovery process gives us an advantage during negotiations.

 You need zealous representation when you are injured due to the actions of a careless or reckless motorist.
-At LeViness, Tolzman & Hamilton we represent individuals who have suffered harm due to:
+We represent individuals who have suffered harm due to:

 The World Health Organization reports that approximately 1.25 million people are killed in car accidents, and up to 50 million suffer injuries each year.
-The victims and their families often suffer devastating financial losses resulting from these accidents, including property damage, loss wages, and costly medical bills associated with the injuries.
+The victims and their families often suffer devastating financial losses resulting from these accidents, including property damage, loss wages, and costly medical bills associated with their injuries.
 Many of these accidents are preventable if motorists make safety a priority.
 By understanding the most common causes of car accidents, drivers can take the appropriate steps to avoid them.
-The following are examples of the leading causes of car accidents:

 - Applying makeup